 Tsukune seemed to crumple a little at that, and he slowly sat down, gingerly cradling his injured head in his hands as he tried to make sense of what he'd just heard.
 One of his ancestors had been a creature like Moka—something otherworldly, inhuman.
 The realization was frightening—not because he didn't want to think about it, but because it made so much sense.

 "I don't want to hurt people with Shooting Star," Tsukune replied, raising his head to look at Moka.
 He shivered at how coldly she'd made her suggestion, as if Saizou wasn't even worth considering as a sack of flesh, let alone a sentient being.
 "I never did.
-Not even when it first woke up and I used it beat up those bullies at my school.
+Not even when it first woke up and it beat up those bullies at my school.
 And my mom told me that those who use the power of Stands selfishly always pay for it in the end."

 Moka clicked her tongue.
 "A foolish sentiment, but I doubt you'd care to change your mind."
 She snapped the rosary back on with a flourish of the hand, and offered one last smirk to Tsukune.
 "Your blood is healthy and nourishing for my outer self's true potential, and your Stand's power woke me up within the rosary.
 You, Tsukune Aono, are a very interesting person.
 I will entrust you with my outer self's well-being for now."

-Then, just like that, the world went back to normal; the sky changed color, the moon faded, and as Moka's eyes closed and she fell toward the ground, her hair became that reddish-brown color once more.
+Then, just like that, the world went back to normal; the sky changed color, the moon faded, and as Moka's eyes closed and she fell toward the ground, her hair became that dark pink color once more.
 Without further prompting from Tsukune, Shooting Star rushed forward and grabbed her before she could hit the ground, then brought her over to him, placing her against his body and lap.
 Once he grasped her, Shooting Star let go, and vanished.